 What to include?

 I really like the idea proposed by Hal Wright in his book The Complete Guide to Creating a Special Needs Life Plan.
-Hal highly recommends a family narrative, rather than a fill in the blanks type form.
-The narrative he describes helped paint the picture on what life was like for a Special Needs Family (SNF).
+Mr. Wright highly recommends a family narrative, rather than a fill in the blanks type form that you find on most legal websites.
+The narrative he describes helped paint the picture on what life was like for a Special Needs Family.
 It narrated a week in the life of their daughter and described her relationships, likes, and qualities that made her special to her family.
 It made him feel empathy and create a sense of her humanity even though he had never met her.
 What an awesome idea!
+A simple lists of preferences can’t provide the so what of why they are preferences to begin with.

 Special Needs Alliance has a very comprehensive newsletter about each of the categories you should include.
 Ultimately you should include as much information as necessary to enable a complete stranger to adequately care for your child.
 At a minimum you will want to include: